Pakistan avoid innings defeat, delay South Africa victory charge

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Cape Town, Jan 5: Half-centuries by Shan Masood, Asad Shafiq and Babar Azam enabled Pakistan to avoid an innings defeat and take the second Test against South Africa at Newlands into a fourth day.
+CAPE TOWN: Half-centuries by Shan Masood, Asad Shafiq and Babar Azam enabled Pakistan to avoid an innings defeat and take the second Test against South Africa at Newlands into the fourth day.

 Pakistan were bowled out in the last over of the third day for 294 on Saturday, leaving South Africa 41 runs to win.